lenra-io/docs/src/markdown/getting-started.md

 lenra dev
 ```

 This command will use the `lenra.yml` file to create a docker image of your app.
-It also create the `.lenra` directory that will contain all the temporary files that will be needed to start your project locally.
+It also creates the `.lenra` directory that will contain all the temporary files that will be needed to start your project locally.
 Then it will start your app with an interactive terminal.

 When everything is correctly started, you should be able to open your app in your browser at [http://localhost:4000](http://localhost:4000) !